biojppm/cmany/doc/flags.rst

   linux-x86_64-g++5.4-Release-foo
   linux-x86_64-g++5.4-Release-bar

-Note the use of the hyphen in the regular expression passed to ``--exclude-builds '.*x86-.*foo'``.
+Note the hyphen appearing in the regular expression passed to ``--exclude-builds '.*x86-.*foo'``.
 This prevents it from matching ``x86_64``.
 As noted above, the name of the build is obtained by separating the build items of which it is composed with an hyphen.
 If this regular